The State Organization Index provides an alphabetical listing of government organizations, including commissions, departments, and bureaus.

 About the dataset

 This database covers Attorney General bid protest decisions going back to 2003, with various decisions from 1989-2002.
 Bid decisions are organized by year and the decision date, with the most recent decision at the top.
-The decisions are also searchable by awarding authority, protestor, key word, contractor, or attorney handling the protest.
+The decisions are also searchable by awarding authority, protestor, key word, or key phrase.
 For more information, please contact the Bid Protest Unit at (617) 963-2371 or AGOBidUnit@state.ma.us.

 The Office's bid protest decisions are also available at the Francis X. Bellotti Library, in the John W. McCormack Building, at One Ashburton Place, Boston, and available to members of the Social Law Library.